Convergence to Radial Symmetry in Iterative Convolution-Thresholding Dynamics: Appendix

 By the claim, there is some $i$ such that $\int_{B(y^{H_i},1)}\psi_t(x) \, dx\ge \int_{B(y,1)} \psi_t(x)\, dx>0$ and $\|y^{H_i}\|^2\ge \|y\|^2\ge C+3$, which contradicts the definition of $C$ as the supremum over such $\|y\|^2$.
 This implies the statement of the lemma. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:slab_intersection_unique}] The intersection of reflecting slabs for $\psi_t$ is compact and nonempty.
+\begin{proof}[Proof of Lemma~\ref{lem:slab_intersection_unique}] \leavevmode\\ The intersection of reflecting slabs for $\psi_t$ is compact and nonempty.
+By the reflection principle, any reflecting slab at $t$ is also reflecting at $t+1$.
 This implies the intersection of the set of reflecting slabs at $t$ is a nested sequence of compact sets whose diameter (which is at most $d_t$) goes to zero.
 Such sequences have a unique common point. \end{proof}